Skip to main content

 Originally part of Farmington, Connecticut until its incorporation as a separate town in 1869, Plainville's development was profoundly shaped by the Farmington Canal's construction and operation between 1828 and 1847.

-The second significant commercial development occurred when Ebenezer Hawley Whiting and his brother Adna established themselves as prominent merchants in the area.
+Ebenezer Hawley Whiting and his brother Adna established themselves as prominent merchants in the area.
 In 1829, they completed a hotel on the corner near what became known as Whiting's Basin.
-When the Whitings later moved west about half a mile and enlarged the canal to create a new basin, they built the establishment that became known as Whiting's Store.
-Their business acumen was evident in their operation of several canal boats between Bristol Basin and New Haven, purchasing wheat flour directly from vessels in New Haven harbor to avoid port charges.
+The Whitings later moved west about half a mile and enlarged the canal to create Bristol Basin, near what would be the center of Plainville, where they built the establishment known as Whiting's General Store.
+The brothers operated several canal boats between Bristol Basin and New Haven, purchasing wheat flour directly from vessels in New Haven harbor to avoid port charges.
 Most of the shipping business followed them to their new location, and clocks from the manufacturers of Bristol, Terryville, and Plymouth were shipped from their wharf, with one firm alone shipping 500 clocks weekly.

 Plainville possessed the canal's only dry dock, a remarkable engineering feature that demonstrated the town's importance to canal operations.
 This rectangular excavation, located off the west side of the canal between Bristol and Whiting's Basins, measured approximately 80 feet long and 30 to 40 feet wide.
 Built of stone and timber shortly after the canal's completion, it stood just back of what later became the creamery building, with access provided by a channel entering the canal.
 The facility featured gates similar to those used in canal locks, allowing it to be isolated from the main waterway.
 A waste weir at the opposite end enabled workers to drain water into the adjacent low-lying marshes near the Pequabuck River, providing convenient facilities for building new canal boats and repairing damaged vessels.